Writing a personal statementIn this section, find out how to write a strong personal statement when applying for either further study or a job.

 • Check the instructions for the statement you have been asked to write.
 Is there a specified word length?
 Have you been asked to address any specific topics/questions in the statement?

 • For a job, research the employer and the job role you are applying to thoroughly.
-Review the job description and person specification and think about experiences you can write about to show your match to what they are looking for.
+If it is a research group, read about the research they do.
+Review the job description and person specification and think about experiences you can write about to evidence your ability to be successful in this role.

 Structure